Robert Tappan Morris: Morris worm

 The worm was programmed to check each computer it found to determine if the infection was already present.
 However, Morris believed that some system administrators might try to defeat the worm by instructing the computer to report a false positive.
 To compensate for this possibility, Morris programmed the worm to copy itself anyway, 14% of the time, no matter what the response was to the infection-status interrogation.

 This level of persistence was a design flaw: it created system loads that brought it to the attention of administrators, and disrupted the target computers.
-During the ensuing trial, it was estimated that the cost in "potential loss in productivity" caused by the worm and efforts to remove it from different systems ranged from $200 to $53,000.
+During the ensuing trial, it was estimated that the cost in "potential loss in productivity" caused by the worm and efforts to remove it from individual system ranged from $200 to $53,000 per system, representing a total economic impact of up to $10,000,000.